vipulnaik/working-drafts/eaf/three-types-of-donors-from-the-donee-perspective.md

 better identifying the true marginal impact of donations.

 For this post, I'll use the term "donee" instead of charity.
-Most donees are charities, but we can imagine nonprofit organizations as well as individuals who are fundraising, and to whom the same dynamics apply.
+Most donees are charities, but we can imagine organizations that don't have charity status, non-incorporated projects, as well as individuals who are fundraising, and to whom the same dynamics apply.

 In the context of the effective altruist (EA) funding ecosystem, I identified three types of donors with different qualitative